ChopperCP/AESFileEncrypt/README.md

 # AESFileEncrypt
-Encrypt file using AES128, using pure a
+Encrypt file using AES128, using pure Python